-Colds and ear infections can become more common at this age, especially in wintertime.
-Once babies can reach out and grab objects and start having contact with more people, they can be at increased risk for contagious illnesses, especially if they're in daycare or have older siblings.
+Colds and ear infections can become more common at this age, especially in winter.
+Once babies can reach out and grab objects and start having contact with more people, they can be at increased risk for contagious illnesses, especially if they're in childcare or have older siblings.

-Well-baby visits vary from doctor to doctor, but here are some common elements of a checkup:
+Well-baby checkups vary from doctor to doctor, but usually will include:

 Immunizations usually given at the 4-month visit:

-At the 6-month visit, your baby also may receive (depending on the brand of vaccine given, and whether your child has received earlier doses):
+At the 6-month visit, your baby also may get (depending on the brand of vaccine given, and whether your child has had earlier doses):

 Babies at high risk of developing a meningococcal disease, which can lead to bacterial meningitis and other serious conditions, may receive an additional vaccine.
-(Otherwise, the meningococcal vaccine is routinely given at 11–12 years old.)
+(Otherwise, kids usually get the meningococcal vaccine at 11–12 years old.)

 Colds and other illnesses are a part of growing up.
 Your baby is beginning to explore and probably is being exposed to other kids.
 While it's hard to see your baby fight a stuffy nose or suffer with an ear infection, rest assured that most kids grow out of the frequent-illness stage as they build their immunity.

 Meanwhile, these safeguards can help keep your baby well: